unixfy/alexwang.net/src/routes/project/gambitprofit-rewrite/+page.md

 The backend is built on Django with Django-rest-framework.
 The gambitrewards.com scraper is built into the Django app (as a Django Q async task) rather than being a separate AWS Lambda function, reducing my development overhead.
 Using Django rather than a prebuilt CMS solution like Strapi means I can implement more complex data models (particularly with relations, which Strapi didn't support very well).
 It also means I can build functionality to adjust settings for bet calculation on the fly, with no need to edit configuration files and restart the API server.

 Overall, the rewritten GambitProfit delivers a better experience both for the user and the developer.
 A win-win!

+The source code for the [backend](https://github.com/unixfy/gambitprofit-new-backend) and [frontend](https://github.com/unixfy/gambitprofit-new-frontend) is available on GitHub.